 24 February – 6 March 2020: Shortlisted candidates interviewed

 Interviews will be conducted by the Scholarship Committee either in person (those candidates able to attend a face to face interview in London), or via Skype (those candidates unable to attend a face to face interview in London).

-Friday 23rd February 2018, 16:00 GMT: Scholarship offer issued to the successful candidate
+9 March 2020: Scholarship offer issued to the successful candidate

-Friday 2nd March 2018, 16:00 GMT: All shortlisted candidates made aware of the outcome
+13 March 2020: All shortlisted candidates made aware of the outcome